jodivaso/CASABee/README.md

 - Camera height
 - Diluent parts

+## Icons

+- The open-video icon was obtained from [Papirus development team](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/)
+- The bee icon was obtained from [Flaticon](www.flaticon.com)

 ## Acknowledgements

 This work was supported by the Spanish MINECO (grants PID2020-112673RB-100 and PID2020-116641GB-I00), and the DGA-FSE (grant A07_17R)